Last updated on May 31st, 2023 at 10:47 am

 Establishing Safety Procedures

-One of the key elements of a drone safety plan is the establishment of safety procedures.
-These procedures include a pre-flight checklist that ensures all necessary equipment is in working order and that the area is safe for flight.
+One of the critical elements of a drone safety plan is the establishment of safety procedures.
+These procedures include a pre-flight checklist that ensures all necessary equipment is in working order and the area is safe for flight.
 Regular maintenance and inspections should also be conducted to detect any issues with the drone that could compromise its safe operation.
 Additionally, emergency procedures should be defined to handle unexpected situations such as loss of control or mid-flight malfunctions.

 Training and Education